gcfrxbots/rxbot/README.md

 ##### BOT

 `PORT = 80` || The bot connects to Twitch through this port.
 80 will already be open on most networks, so that is the default setting.
 If 80 doesn't work, try 6667.
+If you want an SSL connection, use 443 or 6697.

 `BOT_OAUTH = ""` || This is your bot's Twitch OAuth token.
 To put it simply, it's a password that only *this bot* can use to sign into your bot's Twitch account.
 [Click here to generate your oauth token](https://twitchapps.com/tmi/) (make sure you sign in with ***your bot's account,*** not your own).
 Once it's generated, copy it and paste it between the quotes.